gfx-labs/ip-app/docs/docs/reference/Token/TokenDelegator.md

 The token delegator contract is the base contract for IPT.

 ## Constructor
-The account is where the initial supply is trasfered to.
+The account is where the initial supply is trasferred.
 The owner is the governance contract.
 The implementation is the token delegate contract.
-The initial supply is the amount of IPT to mint and trasfer to the account.
+The initial supply is the amount of IPT to mint and transfer to the account.
 ```
 constructor(
     address account_,